Are Circular Saw Blades Hardened?

-The answer is yes they are!
-While this depends on the manufacturing process and the material that the blades are made out of, it is a fact with most of the circular saws on the market are hardened.
+The answer is yes, they are!
+While this depends on the manufacturing process and the material that the blades are made out of, it is a fact that most of the circular saws on the market are hardened.

 Along with that, you will not have trouble with the smoothness of the process, and even if the blade does get stuck, you can simply take it out and continue, which is the main difference between these saws and those of angle grinders or other power tools.

 Additionally, if you are experienced with using circular saws, you be fully aware that performing straight and precise cuts takes a bit of practice.
-But once you have gotten used to wielding a circular saw with a quality saw blade, you’ll be making short work of just about anything, including hard steel.
+But once you have gotten used to wielding a circular saw with a quality saw blade, you’ll be making short work of just about anything, including hardened steel.

-Before we get into the manufacturing process it is essential to determine the type of hard steel that is used to make the blades.
+Before we get into the manufacturing process, it is essential to determine the type of hard steel that is used to make the blades.
 It is mostly high carbon steel or a blend of different steels, depending on what the blade is intended for.

 What you should know is that the manufacturing process for blades is quite complicated, and comprises a few steps, of which hardening comes right after cutting the steel.
-But what is hardening and how does it affect a circular saw blade?

-Once the steel is cut to the adequate shape and size, it is time to move on and ensure that it can resist heavy force and provide a more powerful performance.
+Once the steel is cut to an adequate shape and size, it is time to move on and ensure that it can resist heavy force and provide a more powerful performance.
 How is this done?
 By putting the blade close to a high heat source.

 As we mentioned above, the first step is heating the steel blade to very high temperatures.
-Once that is done the blade is cooled rapidly, only to then be heated again to temperatures of 500 degrees Celsius.
+Once that is done, the blade is cooled rapidly, only to be then heated again to temperatures of 500 degrees Celsius.
 The last step of the process is cooling down the second time, ending up with a strong and durable steel blade.

-High carbon steel, along with a careful step-by-step manufacturing process that includes hardening is what ensures the high quality and durability of these blades.
+High carbon steel, along with a careful step-by-step manufacturing process that includes hardening, is what ensures the high quality and durability of these blades.
 The blades need to be hard in order to function effectively, but we’ll break this down even further.

 Once successfully hardened, the saw blade requires what is referred to as tempering, which in turn reduces the hardness and increases the durability of the blade.

 This is the entire process of hardening blades, and most circular saw blades have at least hardened teeth.
-High-quality circular blade are made completely hardened and that’s what you should look for.
+High-quality circular blades are made completely hardened, and that’s what you should look for.

 This all takes place so that the saw blade can cut through other dense metal materials effectively by withstanding the force generated during the cutting process.
 Without circular saw blades being treated and hardened, you’d be looking at shattered blades and other mechanical failures.

-If you’re interested in making the most out of your old saw blades to craft unique looking custom knives, you can certainly take on the challenge and hopefully add knife making to your list of DIY accomplishments.
+If you’re interested in making the most out of your old saw blades to craft unique-looking custom knives, you can certainly take on the challenge and hopefully add knife-making to your list of DIY accomplishments.